 Overrepresentation of DMCs in repeat regions and surrounding HBV integration sites

 The distribution of CpGs tended to be located at intergenic and repeat regions (Methods, Figure S7A).
-Also, CpGs in repeat regions had much higher sequencing depth our this low pass sequencing strategy compared to those in other regions (P < 2.2x10-16, Wilcoxon rank sum test; Figure S7B).
+Also, CpGs in repeat regions had much higher sequencing depth in this low pass sequencing strategy compared to those in other regions (P < 2.2x10-16, Wilcoxon rank sum test; Figure S7B).
 On average, 64% of all these CpGs were in the repeat regions (Figure S7C), and this percentage varied from 49% to 87% across the samples.
 Differential methylation analysis required the CpG sites having at least five sequencing reads in all samples (Method), and the resulting CpGs were over represented in repeat regions.
 Finally, 91% of DMCs of advanced HCC patients were located within repeat regions (Fig 4A).
 Considering that repeat regions are a known target for HBV integration (28, 29), we analyzed the location of DMCs relative to reported HBV integration sites (27, 30-35).
 Among the 1,695 DMCs observed in advanced HCC patients, eighteen completely overlapped with the HBV integration sites, including two in SENP5 (Supplementary Table 8).
 Additionally, 36.5% of the DMCs were located within a 100bp region either upstream or downstream of integration sites, and 95.8% of DMCs were within 5Kbp (Fig 4A).
 Overall, these DMCs were more enriched in HBV integration sites compared to promoter and gene coding regions (Fig 4B).

 In order to evaluate whether methylation levels of CpGs near HBV integration sites could mirror the hypo-methylation profiles of cfDNA from HCC patients, CpGs with read depth exceeding 5 reads were analyzed in all 54 samples within 100bp flanking HBV integration sites and calculated the percentage of hypomethylated CpGs.
 These CpGs were found to be significantly hypo-methylated in advanced HCC patients, with 9.6% to 59.1% of CpGs being hypo-DMCs, while the proportion was generally reduced (2.6-10.2%) in early stage HCC patients.
 (Fig 4C; Supplementary Table 3).
 Then, All CpGs from each sample was used to calculate the average methylation level of the CpGs within the 100bp of the reported HBV integration sites (MethylHBV).
 The advanced HCC patients still showed significantly hypo-methylation level compared to healthy individuals (<66.5%; P = 0.03, Wilcoxon rank sum test; Fig 4D; Supplementary Table 3).
 However, for early stage HCC patients, this methylation level was relatively higher, ranging from 67.2% to 71%.
 Additionally, a strong negative correlation was observed between MethylHBV and alpha-fetoprotein (AFP) levels (R = -0.63, P = 8.4x10-7, Pearson’s correlation coefficient; Fig 4D, Figure S8).